NSHoffman/N7CommandManager/README.md

   * Status and Error Code (if status is failed)
   * Command Arguments

-`CommandPreservedState` is the extension of `CommandExecutionState` which also allows for caching of some temporary values that are needed across different execution stages but need not be recalculated.
+It also allows for caching of some temporary values that are needed across different execution stages but need not be recalculated.
 It can cache:
   * a String
   * a TargetName